HarperDB/documentation/docs/developers/components/managing.md

 > When using git tags, we highly recommend that you use the semver directive to ensure consistent and reliable installation by NPM.
 In addition to tags, you can also reference branches or commit numbers.

 These `package` values are all supported because behind-the-scenes, Harper is generating a `package.json` file for the components.
 Then, it uses a form of `npm install` to resolve them as dependencies.
 This is why symlinks are generated when specifying a file path locally.
+The following [Advanced](#advanced) section explores this pattern in more detail.

-Don't forget to include `restart=true`, or run `harperdb restart target=<remote>`
+Finally, don't forget to include `restart=true`, or run `harperdb restart target=<remote>`!

 ## Advanced

-The previous methodologies should be sufficient for most developers, but a more advanced process does exist.
+The previous methodologies should be sufficient for most developers, but a more advanced process exists.
 The following methods should be executed with caution as they can have unintended side-effects.
 Always backup any critical Harper instances before continuing.

 First, locate the Harper installation `rootPath` directory.
 Generally, this is `~/hdb`.
 It can be retrieved by running `harperdb get_configuration` and looking for the `rootPath` field.

-> For a useful shortcut on UNIX machines run: `harperdb get_configuration json=true | jq ".rootPath" | sed 's/"//g'`
+> For a useful shortcut on POSIX compliant machines run: `harperdb get_configuration json=true | jq ".rootPath" | sed 's/"//g'`

 This path is the Harper instance.
 Within this directory, locate the root config titled `harperdb-config.yaml`, and the components root path.
-The components root path will be `<rootPath>/components` by default, but it can also be configured.
+The components root path will be `<rootPath>/components` by default (thus, `~/hdb/components`), but it can also be configured.
 If necessary, use `harperdb get_configuration` again and look for the `componentsRoot` field for the exact path.

 ### Adding components to root

 Similar to how components can specify other components within their `config.yaml`, components can be added to Harper by adding them to the `harperdb-config.yaml`.

 The configuration is very similar to that of `config.yaml`.
 Entries are comprised of a top-level `<name>:`, and an indented `package: <specifier>` field.
-Any additional component option can also be included as indented fields.
+Any additional component options can also be included as indented fields.

 ```yaml
 status-check: